RoikkuTo/react-html-writer/README.md

 `<Text />`

 This component is only used to write **strings**.
-The _Text_ component is complitely independent from the _Tag_ component, which means that use it by itself to simulate keyboard simple text writing.
+The `Text` component is complitely independent from the `Tag` component, which means that you can use it by itself to simulate keyboard simple text writing.

 | Propertie | Type   | Description                |
 | --------- | ------ | -------------------------- |